 Mr. Schott advises financial services companies on regulatory, compliance, and supervisory issues.
 He also serves as an expert witness in litigation matters involving bank regulatory and supervisory issues.
 He is a nationally recognized expert in bank regulatory matters, having served as Chief Counsel of the Office of the Comptroller of the Currency from 1987 to 1991, Assistant General Counsel at the Department of the Treasury from 1979 to 1985, and Senior Attorney at the Federal Reserve Board from 1973 to 1979.

-Mr. Schott has authored books on anti-money laundering (AML) and bank holding companies, including Reference Guide to Anti-Money Laundering and Combating the Financing of Terrorism and Federal Banking Law: Bank Holding Companies.
+Mr. Schott has authored books on anti-money laundering and bank holding companies, including Reference Guide to Anti-Money Laundering and Combating the Financing of Terrorism and Federal Banking Law: Bank Holding Companies.
 He also co-authored the book Preventing Money Laundering and Terrorist Financing, A Practical Guide for Bank Supervisors.
-In addition, he is adjunct faculty at the Southwest Graduate School of Banking at Southern Methodist University.
+In addition, he is an adjunct faculty member at the Southwest Graduate School of Banking at Southern Methodist University.

 Mr. Schott previously worked with foreign governments on enhancing anti-money laundering and bank supervisory programs as a consultant to the World Bank.
 He also worked with private clients on anti-money laundering, bank and holding company powers, capital, privacy, and various compliance and supervisory issues.

 Mr. Schott previously was a consulting partner at PricewaterhouseCoopers and its predecessor firm, Coopers & Lybrand, where he served as National Director for Bank Regulatory Services.
 He was also a partner with Barnett, Sivon, Schott & Shay and Brown & Wood, both in Washington, D.C.